auth0/docs/articles/api/authentication/_introduction.md

 ## Testing

-You can test the endpoints using either the [Authentication API Debugger](/extensions/authentication-api-debugger) or our preconfigured [Postman collection](https://app.getpostman.com/run-collection/2a9bc47495ab00cda178).
-For some endpoints, both options are available.
+You can test the endpoints using the [Authentication API Debugger](/extensions/authentication-api-debugger).

 ### Test with the Authentication API Debugger